d4rkr00t/execa.nvim/README.md

 # Execa.nvim

-This is a simple plugin to run shell commands in a terminal buffer with access to many different "variables".
+This is a simple plugin to run shell commands in a terminal buffer with access to different "variables".

 ## Installation